Damien Cook: 2016

-On 1 February Cook was named in South Sydney's 2016 NRL Auckland Nines squad.
+On 1 February, Cook was named in South Sydney's 2016 NRL Auckland Nines squad.

-On 6 March 2016, Cook made his debut for Souths against the Sydney Roosters and scored a try in Souths 42-10 win.
+On 6 March 2016, Cook made his debut for Souths against the Sydney Roosters in Souths 42–10 win.
 Cook went on to play a further 17 times for the 2016 NRL season.
 Cook also featured for Norths in The NSW Cup making two appearances.

 2017

 Cook was named in South Sydney's squad for the 2017 NRL Auckland Nines.

 On 1 May 2017, Cook was named in The NSW Country Origin representative team to play against The NSW City representative side in the last ever City vs Country game.

 2018

 Cook started the 2018 NRL season as the first choice hooker for Souths over Robbie Farah.
 This year was Cook's most successful year.
 He made his debut for NSW in state of origin and the Australian Kangaroos.
 On 28 May 2018, Cook was selected to play for NSW against Queensland in the 2018 State of Origin series after a number of good performances at club level.
 Cook played in all 3 games for New South Wales as they won their first origin series since 2014.

-Cook was part of the Souths side which finished 3rd on the table at the end of the regular season and made it all the way to the preliminary final before being defeated by arch rivals the Sydney Roosters 12-4.
+Cook was part of the Souths side which finished 3rd on the table at the end of the regular season and made it all the way to the preliminary final before being defeated by archrivals the Sydney Roosters 12–4.

 He capped a stellar season by earning selection in the Australian Kangaroos team as starting hooker for Test matches against New Zealand and Tonga.

-On 5 December Cook signed a five-year deal worth $4.5 million to stay with Souths until the end of 2023.
+On 5 December, Cook signed a five-year deal worth $4.5 million to stay with Souths until the end of 2023.